 Technical Monitor: Laura Engleby (firstname.lastname@example.org) and Jenny Litz (email@example.com)

 Federal Program Officer/Point of Contact: Frank Parker (firstname.lastname@example.org)

-This project began in June 2017 and will end in May 2020.
+This project began in July 2021 and will end in June 2023.

-Award Amount: $407,128
+Award Amount: $283,971

-What we are doing: The investigators are working with engineers to develop the ability to remotely attach satellite tags to dolphins.
-The researchers will deploy their newly developed tags on free-swimming dolphins in the coastal and continental shelf waters further offshore in the Gulf of Mexico to collect information on the movement, behavior, and habitat use of Atlantic spotted dolphins and bottlenose dolphins.
+What the team is doing: Phase 1: The investigators are developing and testing new technology that will allow satellite-linked tags to be remotely attached, avoiding the requirement to catch and restrain dolphin.
+Phase 2: Once successfully tested, the researchers will use the technology to deploy tags on free-swimming dolphins in coastal and continental shelf waters of the Gulf of Mexico to collect information on the movement, behavior, and habitat use of Atlantic spotted dolphins and bottlenose dolphins.